Xiaotong-W/YanLi-flylab/content/_index.md

       text: |
         <br>

-        The **YanLi Fly Behavior Group** has been a center of excellence for fly bahavior research in feeding, circadian rhythm, hypomagnetic field effects.
+        The **YanLi Fly Behavior Group** has been dedicated to advancing fly behavior research in areas such as feeding, circadian rhythms, and the effects of hypomagnetic fields.

   - block: collection
     content: